MikaBarDEV/MikaBarDEV/README.md

 ### Hi there 👋
-I'm Mika, this is my dev account
+I'm Mika and this is my developers account on GitHub